 These are all fascinating questions to think about.
 They reveal just how big an effect evolution can have.
 Given enough time, evolution could completely alter life on this planet by disposing of the species we see today and creating new ones.

->

-> For lots more information on evolution and related topics, check out the links on the next page.
+For lots more information on evolution and related topics, check out the links below.

 Related HowStuffWorks Articles

 - How Cells Work

 - How Nuclear Radiation Works